-Bring Your Own Device (BYOD) Program/Personal Digital Devices network, students must accept the district's Student Network and Internet Acceptable Use Policy (7540.03); the district's guest network is filtered in accordance with the Children's Internet Protection Act.
+The Bring Your Own Device Program details the procedures for complying with the district's Access to Technology Resources from Personal Communication Devices Policy (7542).
+The procedures specify, in connecting to the guest public network, students must accept the district's Student Network and Internet Acceptable Use Policy (7540.03); the district's guest network is filtered in accordance with the Children's Internet Protection Act.
 The procedures also expand on responsibilities and limited rights students have when accessing the network.